 TechACCESS provides free in-person or virtual demonstrations (up to 1 hour) of assistive technology to the public.
 All are invited.
 Appointments are required.
 Demonstrations are provided based on tools identified by the individual.
 Our staff will not make any recommendations for specific tools or as a result of a demonstration.

-We respectfully request that all visitors to our offices and events refrain from wearing fragrances.
+In order to accommodate those with sensitivities, we respectfully request that all visitors to our offices and events refrain from wearing fragrances.

 Call 401-463-0202 (Voice/TDD)

 These demonstrations are intended for adults and offer attendees an opportunity to preview technology in our adapted computer lab or Smart Space.
 Equipment available for demonstration includes: tablets, reading accommodations, communication, alternate access and smarthome technologies.
 These sessions are designed for demonstration and trial use only and are not individual evaluation sessions.
 TechACCESS staff will not make formal recommendations.

 Funding for these sessions is provided by the Assistive Technology Access Partnership (ATAP) under grant #H224A060039 from the Department of Education.
 However, content does not necessarily represent the policy of the Department of Education, and you should not assume endorsement by the Federal government.

 After School Tech Time is an an informal, fun time for teachers, students and parents to explore educational and assistive technologies with support from our knowledgeable staff.
 It is an opportunity to trial specific tools (identified by the individual prior to the appointment).
 These sessions are designed for demonstration and trial use only and are not individual evaluation sessions.
 TechACCESS staff will not make formal recommendations.
 Appointments are required.

 Funding for this program is offered through the The RI Department of Education, Office of Student, Community, and Academic Supports.

 ATEL Technology and Communication Strategies for Persons with Hearing Loss